Corythoichthys benedetto

+Etymology

+The specific name and common name honour the late Italian prime minister Benedetto Craxi (1934-2000).

 Description

 Corythoichthys benedetto grows up to lengths of 7 cm.
 It may be identified by its body pattern of 12 thin white bars along the length of its body, each preceded by a thick red bar.
 These bars may be punctuated by variable-sized white ocelli.